karani-gk/ERPNext-Errors-and-Scripts/ERPNextScripts.md

 <b>#SCRIPRS</b> <br/>

-You need to add Barcode at the instance of creating a new record; Lets say for example, you want to add a barcode automatically when creating a patient
+You need to add Barcode at the instance of creating a new record; Let's say for example, you want to add a barcode automatically when creating a patient.
 First, create the Barcode field in the patient DocType.
 In this example, the field has a label 'Patient Barcode'

     Locate the file: erpnext/apps/erpnext/erpnext/healthcare/doctype/patient.py